JBZoo/CSV-Blueprint/README.md

 </table>
 <!-- auto-update:/benchmark-table -->

-Btw, if you run the same tests on a MacBook 14" M2 Max 2023, the results are ~2 times better.
-On MacBook 2019 Intel 2.4Gz about the same as on GitHub Actions.
-So I think the table can be considered an average (but too far from the best) hardware at the regular engineer.
+**Additional Benchmark Insights:**

+When running the same validation tests on different hardware configurations, the performance of the tool can vary significantly.
+Notably, testing on a **MacBook 14" M2 Max (2023)** yields results that are approximately twice as fast as those observed on the GitHub Actions hardware.
+This indicates the tool's exceptional performance on modern, high-spec devices.

+Conversely, tests conducted on a **MacBook Pro (2019) with an Intel 2.4 GHz processor** align closely with the GitHub Actions results, suggesting that the benchmark table provided reflects an average performance level for typical engineering hardware.
+However, it's important to understan

-### Brief conclusions
+### Brief Conclusions

-* Cell rules are very CPU demanding, but use almost no RAM (always about 1-2 MB at peak).
-  The more of them there are, the longer it will take to validate a column, as they are additional actions per(!) value.

-* Aggregation rules - work lightning fast (from 10 millions to billions of rows per second), but require a lot of RAM.
-  On the other hand, if you add 100+ different aggregation rules, the amount of memory consumed will not increase too much.

-* Unfortunately, not all PHP array functions can work by reference (`&$var`).
-  This is a very individual thing that depends on the algorithm.
-  So if a dataset in a column is 20 MB sometimes it is copied and the peak value becomes 40 (this is just an example).
-  That's why link optimization doesn't work most of the time.

-* In fact, if you are willing to wait 30-60 seconds for a 1 GB file, and you have 200-500 MB of RAM, I don't see the point in thinking about it at all.
+* **Cell Rules**: These rules are highly CPU-intensive but require minimal RAM, typically around 1-2 MB at peak.
+The more cell rules applied to a column, the longer the validation process takes due to the additional actions performed on each value.

+* **Aggregation Rules**: These rules operate at incredible speeds, processing anywhere from 10 million to billions of rows per second.
+However, they are significantly more RAM-intensive.
+Interestingly, adding over 100 different aggregation rules does not substantially increase memory consumption.

+* **PHP Array Functions**: Not all PHP array functions can operate by reference (`&$var`).
+Whether or not a dataset in a column can be manipulated in this way is highly dependent on the specific algorithm used.
+For example, a 20 MB dataset might be duplicated during processing, leading to a peak memory usage of 40 MB.
+Consequently, optimization techniques that rely on passing data by reference are often ineffective.

+* **Practical Implications**: If processing a 1 GB file within 30-60 seconds is acceptable, and if there is 200-500 MB of RAM available, there may be little need to overly concern oneself with these performance considerations.

-* No memory leaks have been detected.
+* **Memory Management**: Throughout testing, no memory leaks were observed.

-### Examples of CSV files
+### Examples of CSV Files

-Below you will find examples of CSV files that were used for the benchmarks.
-They were created with [PHP Faker](tests/Benchmarks/Commands/CreateCsv.php) (the first 2000 lines) and then copied [1000 times into themselves](tests/Benchmarks/create-csv.sh).
-So we can create a really huge random files in seconds.
+The CSV files utilized for benchmark testing are described below.
+These files were initially generated using [PHP Faker](tests/Benchmarks/Commands/CreateCsv.php) to create the first 2000 lines.
+Subsequently, they were replicated [1000 times within themselves](tests/Benchmarks/create-csv.sh), allowing for the creation of significantly large random files in a matter of seconds.

-The basic principle is that the more columns there are, the longer the values in them.
-I.e. something like exponential growth.
+A key principle observed in these files is that as the number of columns increases, the length of the values within these columns also tends to increase, following a pattern akin to exponential growth.

 <details>
   <summary>Columns: 1, Size: 8.48 MB</summary>